laminlabs/lamindb/README.md

 ln.Record(name="Sample 1", features={gc_content: 0.5}).save()
 ```

-You can dynamically create registries and relationships of entities:
+You can dynamically create registries and relationships of entities via record types:

 ```python
 # create an experiments registry by defining a record type